jmouton19/SpaceNet/README.md

 cd target/debug/examples
 ./example_node
 ```
-Output pngs saved in /images.
+Output pngs saved in /images. (create this file manually... :) )

 To test multiple nodes simultaneously use grouped terminal sessions.
 This can be done in Terminator.